-There are major inequalities in life chances and life expectancy in our city and the City Council is using its own powers and its partnerships with other organisations to open up access to those opportunities which have been denied to people living in the most deprived areas of our city.
+There are major inequalities in life chances and life expectancy in our city.
+The City Council is using its own powers and its partnerships with others to open up access to those opportunities which have been denied to people living in the most deprived areas of our city.